despawnerer/cat-to-slack/README.md

 - `CAT_TIMES`
   Comma-separated list of times at which the cat gifs will be posted (ex `10:00,18:00`).
 These times are in the timezone of the process.

+- `TZ`
+  Optional timezone name in which the process will be run.

 Setting up and running
 ----------------------